judeaiism/owomidada/owomida.md

 - The UI is built with a combination of custom components and Radix UI primitives.
 - Tailwind CSS is used for styling, with some custom configurations.
 - The project includes internationalization support (y18n).
-- There's a custom implementation for a shopping cart (CartContext).

 ## TODO

 - Implement authentication flow
-- Complete the cart functionality
 - Add more robust error handling
 - Implement server-side rendering for product listings
 - Optimize images and implement lazy loading